 Dr. Christianne Esposito-Smythers received a B.A. from Lafayette College in 1995 where she graduated Summa Cum Laude with a double major in Psychology and English.
 She received her M.S. in 1997 and her Ph.D. in 2000 in Clinical Psychology (Child Track) from Virginia Tech.
 She completed a Postdoctoral Fellowship in Clinical Child Psychology at the Warren Alpert Medical School of Brown University from 2000-2001.
 She completed a T32 NIAAA funded Postdoctoral Fellowship in alcohol intervention research at the Brown University Center for Alcohol and Addiction Studies from 2001-2003.
 After completing this fellowship, she joined the faculty as an Assistant Professor in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University.
-She left Brown Medical School to join the Clinical Psychology faculty at George Mason University in 2008.
+She left Brown Medical School to join the Clinical Psychology faculty at George Mason University (GMU) in 2008.
 Dr. Esposito-Smythers is currently an Associate Professor in the Psychology Department and Director of the new Center for Evidence-Based Behavioral Health at Mason.
 A primary mission of this Center is to support research to develop, test, and implement culturally responsive evidence-based behavioral health interventions in community settings.
 She is also an adjunct faculty in the Department of Behavioral and Social Sciences at Brown University.
 She is also a Licensed Clinical Psychologist.